Nazareth Hall Preparatory Seminary: Operation

-By 1949, the institution had 226 students and over 185 alumni had been ordained to the priesthood for the Archdiocese of Saint Paul and Minneapolis; 70 had been ordained for other dioceses, one to the Ruthenian Greek Catholic Church (Stephen Kocisko) and 13 for religious orders.
+By 1949, the institution had 226 students and more than 185 alumni had been ordained to the priesthood for the Archdiocese of Saint Paul and Minneapolis; 70 had been ordained for other dioceses, one to the Ruthenian Greek Catholic Church (Stephen Kocisko) and 13 for religious orders.
 In 1962, St. Austin's House (now called Riley Hall) was added on to the main complex due to growth in the seminary body throughout the 1950s.
+The peak enrollment for the seminary was in 1962, with 270 in the high school and 89 in the college.
+By the time of its closure in 1970, about 600 priests had been ordained; some 3,000 students attended Nazareth Hall during its 48 years of operation.